 ‘Is ProofHub a good fit for me?’

-If you can’t live without Facebook, it’s likely that you may consider the Workplace platform as your team chat app.
+If you can’t live without Facebook, you may likely consider the Workplace platform as your chat app.
 Introduced in October 2016, it has quite an unusual layout and features for a collaboration tool.
 How about live streaming your meeting?
-Starting a day with reading posts from your colleagues in the News Feed?
+Starting a day by reading posts from your colleagues in the News Feed?

-Unlike Facebook social media, you’ll encounter no ads in the Workplace platform, as Facebook charges you with subscription fees.
+Unlike Facebook social media, you’ll encounter no ads in the Workplace platform, as Workplace charges you subscription fees.
 For those having security concerns, Workplace is about to use the new domain to protect customers’ data.

 Supported platforms: